Redocly/developer-portal-starter/developer-portal/partners-onboarding-faq.md

     *   Bank Account Number
     *   The country of the Bank Account

-# How to assign and transfer ownership of an Organization
+## How to assign and transfer ownership of an organization

 Partners who have completed partial or full onboarding Partners can transfer ownership of the Organization to the Seller using our “Teams” functionality on  Here are the steps: